 And yup, as promised, a bar area!
 Cutely named the SaladBar (get it?).

 Besides that beautiful Vinny Palmer pictured earlier, they offer an assortment of cocktails, beer, and wine, as well as delicious fresh juice-based drinks.
-I’m especially fond of the Earth Bite: Golden beet, grapefruit bitters, soda, pineapple and lime.
+I’m especially fond of the Earth Bite: Golden beet, grapefruit bitters, soda, pineapple, and lime.
 Refreshing!

 Those are the kale nachos and shoestring sweet potato fries.
 Mmmm those kale nachos are GOOD.

 My very favorite small plate, though, is the duck confit tacos.
-These bad boys are made of duck confit, hoisin and hot sauce with peanuts, scallions and carrots, served up in crispy jicama “tortillas.”
+These bad boys are made of duck confit, hoisin, and hot sauce with peanuts, scallions and carrots, served up in crispy jicama “tortillas.”
 So crunchy, sweet, spicy, and awesome.

 So, not only is Vinaigrette a sweet place to grab a big salad for lunch or dinner, it also functions as a juice bar and a BAR-bar.
-The only thing they don’t offer yet is brunch, but hopefully that changes too, because I’m totally down for a breakfast salad topped with fried egg and a mimosa made from fresh-pressed fruit and vegetable juice!
+The only thing they don’t offer yet is brunch, but hopefully, that changes too, because I’m totally down for a breakfast salad topped with a fried egg and a mimosa made from fresh-pressed fruit and vegetable juice!
 Just think about it, Vinaigrette.
 Please.
 For me.